svenruppert/nano-vaadin-jetty/README.md

 # Nano Vaadin - Ramp up in a second.
 A nano project to start a Vaadin project.
 Perfect for Micro-UIs packed as fat jar in a docker image.

+## Supported JDK
+This example is running from JDK8 up to JDK13

 ## target of this project
 The target of this project is a minimal rampup time for a first hello world.
 Why we need one more HelloWorld?
 Well, the answer is quite easy.